-euphorbia horrida is native to south africa and commonly known as african milk barrel. it’s a somewhat variable plant with many varieties and forms. there are also cultivars with red spines and flowers available.
+Euphorbia horrida is native to South Africa and commonly known as the African milk barrel.
+It’s a somewhat variable plant with many varieties and forms.
+There are also cultivars with red spines and flowers available.

-the african milk barrel does best, if grown on a bright and sunny place throughout the year. a light shaded location will be tolerated. during summer it can be placed in the garden. but make sure that rainwater can easily flow out of the pot. because sitting in water will cause rot.
+The African milk barrel does best if grown in a bright and sunny place throughout the year.
+A lightly shaded location will be tolerated.
+During the summer, it can be placed in the garden, but make sure that rainwater can easily flow out of the pot, as sitting in water will cause rot.

-it grows well in a good drained mineral potting substrate. i’m using a mix of potting soil, seramis (lay granulate), pumice and coarse sand (1:1:1:1).
+It grows well in a well-drained mineral potting substrate.
+I’m using a mix of potting soil, clay granulate, pumice, and bird sand in a 1:1:1:1 ratio.

-from spring to fall euphorbia horrida var. striata can be deep watered. what’s flowing out of the pot’s hole must be removed after a few minutes. before adding water next allow to dry.
+From spring to fall, Euphorbia horrida var. striata can be deeply watered.
+Excess water flowing out of the pot’s hole must be removed after a few minutes before adding more water.
+Allow it to dry between waterings.

-euphorbia horrida var. striata can be cultivated at room temperature the year round and needs a winter minimum of 10 °C/50 °f. the colder it is placed during this season, the less water is needed.
+Euphorbia horrida var. striata can be cultivated at room temperature year-round and needs a minimum winter temperature of 10°C/50°F. The colder it is placed during this season, the less water is needed.

 on first sight, euphorbia obesa is looking like a cactus without thorns. but it’s a member of the euphorbiaceae family and related to such popular houseplants like the christmas star (e. pulcherrima). the commonly named baseball plant or basketball plant succulent is native to south africa.